 Professional Experience is a hurdle requirement for EDUC 3005.
 Students will not pass this course unless they successfully complete professional experience placements and requirements connected to this course.
 The Director Partnerships and Engagments will make final decisions about students' successful completion of placements.
 Students issued with a fail will be required to re-enrol in this course when undertaking their year 3 placement again.

 Students are expectated to appropriately prepare for professional experience and participate in professional communities of

 practice.
 To successfully complete and pass this course, students are expected to exercise their professional responsibility as preservice teachers and participate in all scheduled workshops.

 Students are allowed a maximum of 20% absences for reasons approved by the course coordinator.
 Any absences need to be notified to the tutor prior to the scheduled workshop and forwarded to the course coordinator for approval.
 Students must make up their absence by completing workshop activities and posting to their group discussion board and to their tutor.

 Double Entry Journal

-Students are required to submit a Double Entry Journal of their readings prior to each workshop to teh assignments page and to thier group discussion board.
+Students are required to submit a Double Entry Journal of their readings prior to workshops2-11 to the assignments page and to their group discussion board.